j-2k/SoftwareRendererTGA/README.md

 <img width="24.4%" src="https://github.com/j-2k/SoftwareRendererTGA/assets/52252068/7b9aee9f-086a-4207-8acd-e4742be0e9df">

 ## Stage 8 Shadow Mapping & Ambient Occulusion
+If no images are present assume I stopped here & most likely will just jump into a gfx specialization because AO is mainly a pfx but shadow mapping is kinda important.

 ## Rasterizer Project Personal Notes
 #### All topics covered are below with bold stages being extremely important to understand